 NFRX vs. XLU

 NFRX (Harrison Street Infrastructure Active ETF) and XLU (State Street Utilities Select Sector SPDR ETF) are both Utilities Equities funds.
 NFRX is actively managed, while XLU is passively managed.
-Their correlation of 0.80 suggests significant overlap in exposure.
+A 0.78 correlation means they provide meaningful diversification when combined.
 NFRX charges 0.80%/yr vs 0.08%/yr for XLU.

 Performance